-At June 30, 2008, Centennial's debt obligations consisted of \$135.0 million borrowed under a master shelf loan agreement.
+At September 30, 2008, Centennial's debt obligations consisted of \$132.5 million borrowed under a master shelf loan agreement.
 In January 2008, TEPPCO entered into an Amended Guaranty agreement with Centennial's lenders, under which the TEPPCO Guarantors are required, on a joint and several basis, to pay 50% of any past-due amount under Centennial's master shelf loan agreement not paid by Centennial.
-The Amended Guaranty also has a credit maintenance requirement whereby TEPPCO may be required to provide additional credit support in the form of a letter of credit or pay certain fees if either of our credit ratings from Standard & Poor's Ratings Group and Moody's Investors Service, Inc. falls below investment grade levels as specified in the Amended Guaranty.
-If Centennial defaults on its debt obligations, the estimated maximum potential amount of future payments for the TEPPCO Guarantors and Marathon is \$67.5 million each at June 30, 2008.
-At June 30, 2008, we have a liability of \$9.2 million, which represents the present value of the estimated amount we would have to pay under the guaranty.
+The Amended Guaranty also has a credit maintenance requirement whereby TEPPCO may be required to provide additional credit support in the form of a letter of credit or pay certain fees if either of its credit ratings from Standard & Poor's Ratings Group and Moody's Investors Service, Inc. falls below investment grade levels as specified in the Amended Guaranty.
+If Centennial defaults on its debt obligations, the estimated maximum potential amount of future payments for the TEPPCO Guarantors and Marathon is \$66.2 million each at September 30, 2008.
+At September 30, 2008, we have a liability of \$9.1 million, which is based upon the expected present value of the amounts we would have to pay under the guarantee.

 TE Products, Marathon and Centennial have also entered into a limited cash call agreement, which allows each member to contribute cash in lieu of Centennial procuring separate insurance in the event of a third-party liability arising from a catastrophic event.
 There is an indefinite term for the agreement and each member is to contribute cash in proportion to its ownership interest, up to a maximum of \$50.0 million each.
-As a result of the catastrophic event guarantee, at June 30, 2008, TE Products has a liability of \$4.0 million, which represents the present value of the estimated amount, based on a probability estimate, we would have to pay under the guarantee.
+As a result of the catastrophic event guarantee, at September 30, 2008, TE Products has a liability of \$3.9 million, which is based upon present value of amounts we would have to pay under the guarantee.
 If a catastrophic event were to occur and we were required to contribute cash to Centennial, such contributions might be covered by our insurance (net of deductible), depending upon the nature of the catastrophic event.

-One of our subsidiaries, TCO, has entered into master equipment lease agreements with finance companies for the use of various equipment.
+One of our subsidiaries, TCO, has entered into master equipment lease agreements with finance companies for the use of various pieces of equipment.
 Lease expense related to this equipment is approximately \$5.2 million per year.
 We have guaranteed the full and timely payment and performance of TCO's obligations under the agreements.
 Generally, events of default would trigger our performance under the guarantee.
 The maximum potential amount of future payments under the guarantee is not estimable, but would include base rental payments for both current and future equipment, stipulated loss payments in the event any equipment is stolen, damaged, or destroyed and any future indemnity payments.
 We carry insurance coverage that may offset any payments required under the guarantees.
-We do not believe that any performance under the guarantee would have a material effect on our financial condition, results of operations or cash flows.
+We do not believe that any performance under the guarantee would have a material effect on our financial condition.